Postgraduate research opportunities Unorthodox health activism in Britain after 1948

 Overview

-This project explores the history of unorthodox approaches to health in Britain in the 20th and 21st century.
+This project explores the history of unorthodox approaches to health in Britain in the 20th and 21st centuries.
 It focuses on activism and community organising which sought alternative approaches to health and medicine.
 It seeks to understand the experiences of individuals involved in these alternative health movements using a combination of archival research and oral history.

 Back to opportunity